ivanceras/rust-vim-setup/README.md

 ```

 Additionally by default, you can use the arrow keys to navigate the cursor.
-However, If you are really serious about using vi and want to maximize your `vi` skills, you should minimize the use of the arrow keys or the mouse,
+However, If you are really serious about using vi and want to maximize your `vi` skills, you should minimize the use of the arrow keys or the mouse.